 Every once in a while when my body is run down or there’s extreme changes in the weather (mostly the East Coast wintery mix) I see faint Perioral bumps creeping back into their old habitat.
 But for the most part, referring to the list of practices below helps me nip it in the bud before true havoc can fully take hold on my face.

 When I look at “before” pics like the ones above, it feels like a distant memory.
 And I’m so grateful for that, since my reflection in the mirror caused me so much undue frustration and pain and dollars spent on foundation over the years.

 If you’re in the weeds dealing with Perioral Dermatitis and all your dermatologist has offered you is a prescription pad of antibiotics, I can offer you a little bit of hope.
-There is so much you can do on your own to uncover your root causes and fix them.
+There is so much you can do on your own to uncover your root causes and ease into your own perioral dermatitis healing stages.
 Sadly most doctors in charge are not going to navigate this journey for you, so let the tips below be your guide.

 With health and hedonism,

 WHAT IS PERIORAL DERMATITIS